 QCCAT recently conducted one of the first and most comprehensive revisions of the Queensland Cancer Register rules and technology since the late 1990s.
 QCCAT adopted new technology and advanced standards to ensure high quality cancer data.
-In May 2017, QCR’s legacy database was formally decommissioned and replaced with a new sophisticated data collection application known as QOOL-R. QOOL-R electronically collects and collates information for the register.
+In May 2017, QCR’s legacy database was formally decommissioned and replaced with a new sophisticated data collection application, built by QCCAT and known as QOOL-R. QOOL-R electronically collects and collates information for the register.

-The new system contains patient demographic, cancer diagnosis, stage and death information from a range of electronic sources including pathology, hospital notifications and the Register of Births Deaths and Marriages.
+QOOL-R contains patient demographic, cancer diagnosis, stage and death information from a range of electronic sources including pathology, hospital notifications and the Register of Births, Deaths and Marriages.
 This information is pre-populated in QOOL-R for the coders to verify, minimising the effort of manual data entry and increasing accuracy.
-The implementation has been a success with coders adapting to the new system and processes very quickly.
-QOOL-R allows for a faster delivery of diagnostic information into the registry and enables easy tracking of our coding progress.
+The QOOL-R implementation has been a success with coders adapting to the new system and processes very quickly.
+QOOL-R allows for a faster delivery of diagnostic information into the register and enables easy tracking of our coding progress.

-The new QOOL-R application better aligns to current medical understanding and more adequately reflects the diagnosis and treatment patterns we see today for Queensland cancer patients regarding the capture of the type and number of cancer cases.
+The QOOL-R application better aligns to current medical understanding and more adequately reflects the diagnosis and treatment patterns we see today for Queensland cancer patients, regarding the capture of the type and number of cancer cases.
 The new rules allow a more complete accounting of cancer incidence and mortality.

-QOOL-R now provides higher quality cancer data in line and consistent with cancer data reporting standards throughout Queensland and Australia.
+QOOL-R provides higher quality cancer data in line and consistent with, cancer data reporting standards throughout Queensland and Australia.